 This post will teach you how to:

-Exporting your Shopify data can be an extremely powerful tool — you know that since your reading this post.
-But before we jump right into how to actually export your data from Shopify, I’m going to give you some examples of some great uses-cases for exporting:
+Before we jump right into how to actually export your data from Shopify, I’m going to give you some examples of some great uses-cases for exporting:

 Shopify’s native exporting feature is basic but useful for simple and smaller exports.